How to make beautiful DIY Coffee Filter Roses

 Next, take some floral tape and wrap it around the squeezed base and down your wire stem.
 I usually cut my wires in half so they are about nine inches long, but you can make long stemmed coffee filter roses and leave the wire at 18 inches if you prefer.
 Wrap the floral tape down around the entire stem.

 Finish off your rose by curling the outer edge of your outer petals.
 Simply wrap them around a pencil or a mini glue stick like I have.
-Hold them for a moment and they will take on the curled shape.
+Hold the edge of the petal for a moment and they will take on the curled shape.

 Supplies needed for making roses from coffee filters: